KSP-KOS/KSLib/doc/lib_navball.md

 args:
   1) an optional argument defaulted to ``SHIP``, must be of type: Vessel.
-  2) an optional argument defaulted to ``arg1:facing:vector``, can be a vector, direction, vessel,part, eoposition, or waypoint.
+  2) an optional argument defaulted to ``arg1:facing:vector``, can be a vector, direction, vessel, part, geoposition, or waypoint.
     * if not a vector will arg_2 will be converted into a vector by the function ``type_to_vector``

 returns: